Related Content:Home Renovation Checklist

 Some big-box stores and online retailers sell small greenhouse kits, but be wary – these aren’t for a beginner DIY project.
 Furthermore, you may need to meet certain building codes for placing a greenhouse on your property.

-It’s better to consult with a general contractor before trying to assemble one of these yourself.
+It’s better to consult with a general contractor before assembling one of these yourself.
 If you want a production greenhouse, you’ll need a contractor.
 You’ll also need a licensed electrician to install all the systems the structure requires.

 A sunroom addition can be completed by enclosing a porch or patio.
 These can usually be done by a general contractor.
-You must be aware of local building codes and be able to safely enclose the space with the right load-bearing walls.
+You must be aware of local building codes and be able to enclose the space with the right load-bearing walls safely.
 Contacting a building professional is the best way to go.

 A contractor for a solarium should be highly qualified and have specialist knowledge.
 This is because of the difficulty of installing these add-ons to your home after it’s built.
 Make sure you spend plenty of time interviewing your contractor choices.
 Don’t hesitate to ask for references or view completed projects.